munu832/Nexus-Between-Corruption-and-Migration-in-Sri-Lanka/README.md

 ## Project Overview

-This repository contains a comprehensive analysis of the intricate relationship between corruption and migration patterns in Sri Lanka, focusing on data from the Sri Lanka Bureau of Foreign Employment (SLBFE) for the year 2022.
+This repository contains a comprehensive analysis of the intricate relationship between corruption and migration patterns in Sri Lanka, focusing on data from the Sri Lanka Bureau of Foreign Employment (SLBFE) for the year 2022 and survey findings.
 The project utilizes R for data visualization and analysis, showcasing a variety of static and interactive visualizations to explore this complex issue.

 ### Key Features